Journey to the Center of the Earth (2008 theatrical film): Plot

 In 2007, Trevor Anderson is a Bostonian volcanologist whose 13-year-old nephew Sean is supposed to spend ten days with him.
 Trevor learns at work that his brother's lab is being shut down because of a lack of funding.
-He had forgotten that Sean is coming until he receives several messages from Sean's mother Elizabeth.
+He had forgotten that Sean is coming until he receives several messages from his sister-in-law, Elizabeth.

 When Elizabeth drops him off, she leaves Trevor with a box of items that belonged to Max, Trevor's brother and Sean's father, who disappeared 10 years ago.
 Sean suddenly takes interest in what Trevor has to say after he tells him about his father Max, whom he never really had a chance to know.

 In the box, Trevor discovers the novel Journey to the Center of the Earth by Jules Verne.
-Inside the book Trevor finds notes written by Max, then goes to his laboratory to find out more about the notes.
+Inside the book, Trevor finds notes written by Max, then goes to his laboratory to find out more about the notes.
 There, he decides to go to Iceland to investigate for himself.

-Trevor intends to send Sean back to his mother, but relents at Sean's protest, so brings Sean to Iceland with him.
+Trevor intends to send Sean back to his mother, but relents at the latter's protests, so is forced to take Sean to Iceland with him.
 They start by looking for another volcanologist.
 When they get to that scientist's institution, they meet his daughter Hannah, who informs them he died.
 She also tells them that both her father and Max believed that Jules Verne's books were factual accounts.

 Hannah offers to help them climb up to the instrument that has suddenly started sending data again.
 While hiking the mountain, a lightning storm forces the three into a cave.
 The cave entrance collapses, trapping them, so they have no alternative but to go deeper into the cave, which turns out to be an abandoned mine.

 Trevor, Sean, and Hannah investigate further into the mine and find a volcanic tube with walls containing various gems, including diamonds, which Sean takes.
 However, the ground under them breaks and they fall into a deep hole, taking them to the "Center of the Earth".
 They continue and discover Max's cave dwelling and his old journal.